-With the fourth cohort of The IFT Academy beginning in September 2017, some of the most useful information to have when considering whether to embark on a programme of study is the views of graduates and current participants.
-Recent graduate Nick Alexander with current participants Carolyn Wood and Fash Sawyerr share their thoughts on why they joined the programme and the benefits it brings.
-The IFT Academy is specifically designed for high potential individuals working in a turnaround or restructuring environment and that is certainly true for Nick Alexander, who graduated from The Academy in 2015, and Carolyn Wood and Fash Sawyerr who will graduate this year.
+The IFT Academy is specifically designed for high potential individuals working in a turnaround or restructuring environment and that is certainly true for Nick Alexander, who graduated from The Academy in 2015, and Carolyn Wood and Fash Sawyerr who graduated in 2017.
 But despite being business professionals with considerable turnaround experience, all three saw The IFT Academy as an opportunity to formalise their skills.
 Nick’s comments: “I had lots of management experience but I felt there were gaps in my knowledge.
 I could see from the programme content that it was likely to give me what I needed.”
-Carolyn also highlights the specialist nature of The IFT Academy by saying: “There aren’t many alternatives other than on-the-job learning.
+Carolyn also highlights the specialist nature of The IFT Academy by saying: “There aren’t many alternatives other than onthe-job learning.
 I saw it as a way to formalise what I’d only ever self-taught.”

 Nick funded his place in The IFT Academy himself and his experiences of it are extremely positive.
 He summarises it by saying: “It gave me a lexicon that I wasn’t previously familiar with and it gave me the confidence to know I could deliver on whatever was put in front of me.”
 He is very complimentary about Programme Director Shaun O’Callaghan and particularly highlights the speakers who contributed to the modules: “The speakers were sometimes inspirational.
-There was lots of goodwill from them towards the programme both at the time and some have also continued to keep in touch.
-For Fash, some of the most important parts of the programme are the case studies: “They have been really powerful and we have had some impressive external speakers sharing their experiences.”
-Carolyn agrees, saying: “We have been hearing from turnaround professionals and management teams in the case studies and it’s great to hear the story from their perspective.”
+There was lots of goodwill from them towards the programme both at the time and some have also continued to keep in touch.”

 The Unexpected Benefits